WokLibCodeClub/breakout/step03-move_the_ball/README.md

    As the ball goes from side to side its x coordinate changes, so when the ball gets to the *left* edge of the window its x coordinate will be equal to zero.
 What would the ball's x coordinate be when it gets to the *right* edge of the window?

    Now add two more **if** statements to function update(), one to test if the ball goes off the left edge and one to test if the ball goes off the right edge.
-They will look very similar to the code above but the details will be different.
-In both cases you will want to reverse the x velocity of the ball.
+They will look quite similar to the code above.
+In both cases you will want to reverse the x velocity of the ball - this is in variable **vx**.
 Use the properties of the ball called ball.right and ball.left in your if statements.

 #### 7. Testing your code